arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

 ## Step 5.
 Read a digital temperature and humidity sensor

 Connect a temperature and/or humidity (DHT11 / 22 or a DS18B20) sensor to the device.
-The sensor communicates with the 1-Wire protocol.
+The sensor communicates with the 1-Wire protocol, you will need to use a library